partylikeits1983/miden-node/docs/src/operator/usage.md

 # The genesis block currently contains a single public faucet account.
 The
 # secret for this account is stored in the `<accounts-directory/account.mac>`
 # file.
 This file is not used by the node and should instead by used wherever
 # you intend to operate this faucet account.
 #
 # For example, you could operate a public faucet using our faucet reference
 # implementation whose operation is described in a later section.
 miden-node bundled bootstrap \
   --data-directory data \
-  --accounts-directory accounts
+  --accounts-directory .
 ```

 ## Operation